jironghuang/I-m-choosing-a-hdb-flat-/README.md

 Short of constructing a regression or any fancy machine learning model for the weights (because I've no idea how to obtain the above data on existing estates), we proceed to assign a score of 1 to 5 for each unit factor.

-For each unit, we first multiply all the weights with the factor's scores.
-Then we add up all the weighted scores to obtain the aggregate score.
-I hope you get the idea.
+For each unit, we find the geometric average using the weights and scores.
+I shall leave you to 'google' on geometric average:)

 Now we end up with a score for each unit for ranking.
 This may sound onerous you think?
 By ranking all the units?!
 Yes, to a certain extent.
 But we're not assigning a score on each attribute for all the units.
 Simply because if a score of 0 is assigned to an attribute, we can save the effort of assigning a score to rest of the attributes.
 When you multiply 0 with any other numbers, it's still 0.
 So we can save our time and efforts on this.